Table of contents

 Our guide will cover:

 Ready to update your resume for a new opportunity?
-Our AI Resume Builder makes building or updating your resume fast and easy.
-It features AI-powered content suggestions to help you express your qualifications and ready-to-use resume templates to ensure you do it in style.
+Use our AI Resume Builder to build or update your resume quickly and easily.
+With AI-powered content suggestions to help you express your qualifications and ready-to-use resume templates, you'll be ready to submit an interview-winning resume in minutes.

 - If you have little experience overall or no relevant experience in the field that you're entering, a strong alternative option is the functional resume format.
 This format focuses on skills, so you can make your transferable skills the highlight of your resume.